 While a beer can be enjoyed by beer lovers on almost any day of the year, this day is certainly an extra special one.
-It’s Drink Beer Day, a delightful day in which the dedicated activity is clearly stated in the name.
+It’s National Drink Beer Day, a delightful day in which the dedicated activity is clearly stated in the name.
 What could be better?

 Honestly, there is no shortage of beer drinking holidays on the calendar because, well, most people not only enjoy drinking beer–many of them are decidedly passionate about it!
 From German Beer Day to IPA Day to Stout Day, from Oktoberfest to Homebrewing Day, this tasty beverage is worth celebrating all throughout the year.